Bank of England raises borrowing costs to 4%, hints rates near peak

 "If there were to be evidence of more persistent pressures, then further tightening in monetary policy would be required," the central bank's Monetary Police Committee (MPC) said.

-That represented a signal to investors that the central bank's sharp run of rate hikes might be coming to an end.
+That represented a signal to investors that its sharp run of rate hikes might be coming to an end.

-Previously the BoE has said that "it will respond forcefully, as necessary" to signs of further inflation pressure, and "further increases in Bank Rate may be required".
+Previously the BoE had said it would "respond forcefully, as necessary" to signs of further inflation pressure, and that "further increases in Bank Rate may be required".

 The BoE sees inflation falling below its 2% target in the second quarter of 2024, but it warned there were upside risks to this forecast from persistent labour market pressures and higher-than-expected core and domestically generated inflation.